Washington was the representative for Texas’s 18th congressional district and was a Democrat. He served from 1989 to

 Washington is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives.
+Each dot was a member of the House of Representatives in 1994.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).

 Some of Washington’s most recently sponsored bills include...